 - 2 tbsp white wine vinegar

-- 1 tsp coconut sugar (optional but recommended)
+- 1 tsp coconut sugar (optional - or use brown sugar)

 - salt to taste